markets/suchtube/README.md

 To integrate SuchTube in your Slack workspace, read the following guides: https://api.slack.com/slash-commands.

-Basically, you should run the Server, make it publicly available via a URL and create a custom Slash Command pointing your instance URL.
+Basically, you should run the Server, make it publicly available (via URL or IP) and create a custom Slash Command pointing your instance URL.

 ## Contributing